-The guidelines discuss ASIC’s ‘no action’ position on non-compliance with provisions of the Corporations Act that may prevent the holding of AGMs via technology that allows members to participate remotely by online or other electronic means (virtual technology).
+These guidelines discuss ASIC’s ‘no-action’ position on non-compliance with provisions of the Corporations Act that may prevent the holding of AGMs and other investor meetings via technology that allows members to participate remotely by online or other electronic means (virtual technology).

 ASIC’s position on virtual technology for investor meetings

 ASIC considers that virtual technology is a valuable tool for addressing the challenges of COVID‑19 and to ensure continued investor engagement in meetings.
-While restrictions on movement and large gatherings remain in place, ASIC strongly encourages companies and responsible entities to hold either:
+To meet these challenges, entities may choose to hold either:

-- ‘virtual’ meetings (a meeting where all members participate via online facilities)
+- ‘virtual’ meetings (a meeting where all members participate via online facilities); or

-It is important that hybrid or virtual meetings are facilitated and conducted in a way that provides a reasonable opportunity for members to participate (see sections 249S and 252Q of the Corporations Act and paragraph 5(1)(a) of the Determination).
-This is particularly relevant now as many investors are keen to understand how their company or scheme is responding to the challenges of the current operating environment.
+It is important that hybrid or virtual meetings are facilitated and conducted in a way that provides a reasonable opportunity for members to participate (see sections 249S and 252Q of the Corporations Act and the conditions of ASIC’s ‘no-action’ letter.

 To assist companies and responsible entities to meet these requirements, and ensure that meetings adopting virtual technology are conducted in a meaningful and effective way, we have set out below some guidelines on the calling and holding of hybrid and virtual meetings of members.

-Given the current restrictions on members’ ability to physically attend meetings, ASIC would be concerned if a company or responsible entity were to seek to hold a physical meeting or a hybrid meeting that did not adequately allow questions to be asked, or votes to be cast, at the meeting in a way that provides a reasonable opportunity for members to effectively participate.
+ASIC would be concerned if a company or responsible entity were to seek to hold a meeting (whether physical, hybrid or virtual) that did not adequately allow questions to be asked, comments to be made, or votes to be cast, at the meeting in a way that provides a reasonable opportunity for members to effectively participate.

-If any listed entities anticipate difficulty in meeting the requirements of the Determination, or our guidance, we encourage them to contact us at the earliest possible opportunity.
+If any listed entities anticipate difficulty in meeting our guidance, we encourage them to contact us at the earliest possible opportunity.

 Guidelines for conducting hybrid and virtual meetings

-These guidelines set out ASIC’s views on the most appropriate approach to conducting hybrid and virtual meetings as well as the legal requirements under the Determination.
+These guidelines set out ASIC’s views on the most appropriate approach to conducting hybrid and virtual meetings.
 They apply to public company AGMs and any other meeting of company or scheme members, such as meetings: